Home Diet Health Pediasure for Adults? 4 Better Alternatives

 Pediasure for kids, sure.
 But for adults!?

 Pediasure was designed for children between the ages of 2 to 13 years old.
-Adults can drink it but there are better alternatives.
+Adults can drink it, however, there are alternatives that are much better suited for adults.

-Pediasure provides about 240 calories, 7 grams protein, and 27 different vitamins and minerals per serving.
+Pediasure provides about 240 calories, 7 grams of protein, and 27 different vitamins and minerals per serving.

 Why Not for Adults?